Frequently Asked Questions

 I applied to your co-op in the past and never heard anything.
 Is my application still on file?

 We do not necessarily keep applications beyond one year.
 If you have not heard anything from us in over a year, you could reapply.
-However, it may be that we you haven't heard from us because your application did not pass our initial screening, because of lack of volunteer experience, or because you do not meet our minimum monthly income requirements.
+However, it may be that we you haven't heard from us because your application did not pass our initial screening because of lack of volunteer experience.